manchhui/HarvardX-CapStoneP-PulsarStar/README.md

 In this **IDV project**, we used different machine learning algorithms to improve the prediction accuracy of **Pulsars** showed it to have prevalence, in favour of non pulsar stars, and that it would be hard to develop manual rules to accurately predict some of the **Pulsars**.
 The highest **accuracy** of **98.16%** was obtained using the **Decision Trees** algorithm while the highest **F1 Score** of **93%** was also obtained using the **Naive Bayes** algorithm.

 ## Files in the repository
-**pulsar_stars.csv** - This .csv file originated from "Kaggle", "https://www.kaggle.com/pavanraj159/predicting-a-pulsar-star"
+**pulsar_stars.csv** - This .csv file and source data for the project, originated from "Kaggle", "https://www.kaggle.com/pavanraj159/predicting-a-pulsar-star"

 **PulsarStar-code.R** - The main R file for this project.